ksooooza/react-router-intro/README.md

 Next, in `App.js`, we need to import all of the other components we want to use from React Router.

-The three main ones we're going to use today are:
+The two main ones we're going to use today are:

 ```jsx
 <Route />